 Tip 5 – Prepare the IT system needed for SNI

-Depending on your level of confidence in winning a List N contract and if you perceive there will be a requirement, you may like to understand and cost the IT system that is likely to be needed to meet expectations of the contract.
+Depending on your level of confidence in winning a List N contract and if you perceive there will be a requirement, you may like to understand and cost the IT system that is likely to be needed to meet the expectations of the contract.
 Whatever solution you need, it will need to be accredited by the appropriate civil nuclear CA for handling or generating SNI at the required classification.

 Any IT system accredited for handling or generating SNI will be registered alongside your company’s entry on the List N database.